ErpNetDocs/winclient/introduction/navigators/filtering/period-expressions.md

 When you work with the <b>Graph editor</b>, you can press only one month button.
 If you haven’t pressed any button, this means that you haven’t selected a starting/ending month and the program takes the current one. <br>
 The panel of the years is under the number pad for the months.
 It shows 4 years - 2 years before the current year, the current year, and one year after the current one.
 The two panels (left and right) show whether you have included the year at the starting and/or ending month or not.

-***Example:***
+**Example:**

-If you need the period “from the beginning of January to the end of March”, enter “1” on the left and “3” on the right:
+If you need the period "from the beginning of January to the end of March", enter "1" on the left and "3" on the right:

 ![Expample with months](pictures/example-months.png)

-If you need the period “from the beginning of January 2019 to the end of June 2021”, enter “1” and “19” on the left and “6” and “21” on the right:
+If you need the period "from the beginning of January 2019 to the end of June 2021", enter "1" and '19' on the left and "6" and "21" on the right:

 ![Example with years](pictures/examples-years.png)